lagessiehcs/human-path-following-mpc-control/README.md

-# Human Path Following Control Simulator
+# Human Path Following MPC Control
 This MATLAB code simulates a human-path-following controller using Model Predictive Control (MPC).
 The optimization problem within the MPC framework is solved using CasADi, a symbolic framework for automatic differentiation and numeric optimization.

 ## Prerequisites